 ETX-810.
-The compound in this product candidate is covered by a patent family which includes an issued U.S. patent and pending patent applications in the United States, Australia, Canada, China, Europe, Hong Kong and Japan.
+The compound in this product candidate is covered by a patent family that covers the compound (both generically and specifically) and use of the compound to treat various pain conditions.
+This patent family includes an issued U.S. patent and pending patent applications in the United States, Australia, Canada, China, Europe, Hong Kong and Japan.
 The European Patent Office recently confirmed that the European patent application will be considered allowable subject to minor modifications.
 The compound portfolio is expected to expire on October 12, 2037, excluding any patent term extension or adjustments that may be granted.
 We also filed a U.S. provisional application covering formulations of ETX-810 and a priority application in the United Kingdom covering a new process for preparing ETX-810.

-We will leverage new discoveries that we are making in the research of ETX-810 by filing patent applications thereon to strengthen the breadth and depth of our patent coverage for this product candidate.
+We will leverage new discoveries we are making in the research of ETX-810 by filing patent applications thereon to strengthen the breadth and depth of our patent coverage for this product candidate.

 ETX-155.
-Our intellectual property portfolio covering ETX-155 includes an issued U.S. patent with method claims covering use of the composition of matter to treat an anxiety disorder, depression, or a seizure disorder in, a pending international patent application and a pending U.S. patent application each having claims covering the composition of matter, and a pending U.S. application with method claims covering use of the composition of matter to treat sleep disorders.
+Our intellectual property portfolio covering ETX-155 includes an issued U.S. patent with method claims covering use of the composition of matter to treat an anxiety disorder, depression, or a seizure disorder, a pending international patent application under the Paris Cooperation Treaty (PCT) that preserves our future right to file this PCT international application into individual foreign countries and a pending U.S. patent application each having claims covering the composition of matter, and a pending U.S. application with method claims covering use of the composition of matter to treat sleep disorders.
 The issued U.S. patent and any future patents claiming priority thereto are expected to expire in September 2039, excluding any patent term extensions or adjustments that may be granted.
 Any foreign patents that issue claiming priority to the international application are expected to expire in September 2040.
 In the last year we also filed nine U.S. provisional applications covering methods of treatment and formulations of ETX-155.